-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the Directors' assessment of the Company's ability to continue as a going concern included the following procedures:

-- Reviewing Management's going concern assessment, taking into consideration the nature of the entity and its operations, its financial performance and position, including verifying the reasonableness of the key factors and assumptions which could affect the entity's ability to continue as a going concern. - Examining Management's forecasts and comparing these forecasts against our own assessment of the reasonable prospects of the entity, including consideration of stress testing of the future performance of the Company. - Assessing the recoverability of the assets of the Company, including the intercompany loan asset. - Reviewing the Company's going concern disclosures included in the financial statements in order to assess whether the disclosures were consistent with the going concern analysis performed and in conformity with the financial reporting standards.
+- We reviewed the Directors' going concern assessment, taking into consideration the nature of the entity and its operations, its financial performance and position, including verifying the reasonableness of the key factors which could affect the entity's ability to continue as a going concern, including current economic volatility and the foreseeable risks of climate change.
+This also included specific consideration of the Directors' future plans for the activities of the Company. - We obtained the Directors' forecasts and compared these forecasts against our own assessment of the reasonable prospects of the entity, including consideration of stress testing of the future performance of the Companies. - We considered the recoverability of the assets of the Company, including the intercompany loan asset. - We reviewed the Company's going concern disclosures included in the financial statements in order to assess whether the disclosures were consistent with the going concern analysis performed and in conformity with the financial reporting standards.